 Many dance teachers felt they were less effective teachers implementing these new technologies than they were in a face-to-face delivery experiencing ‘technostress’.
 This lack of confidence and belief went a long way towards placing undue stress on dance teachers who were, in many cases, already struggling with the demands of the job.

 However, as difficult as the past twelve months has been for dance education teachers, it only highlighted the burden of teaching an art form that requires high levels of emotional and physical commitment.
-The emergency action of the pandemic brought to light that dance teachers were often feeling exhausted, overwhelmed, unable to say ‘no’ and unsupported or acknowledged by their peers or school community.
+The emergency action of the pandemic brought to light that dance teachers were often feeling exhausted and overwhelmed.
+They are unable to say ‘no’ and feel unsupported or acknowledged by their peers or school community.

 In talking with the teachers from both Primary and Secondary settings, it was obvious that the children and the curriculum were not the main stressors.
 The causes of burnout were far more complex and ‘just coping’ was a reality within the profession.

 High levels of stress over a prolonged time frame, without some respite, results in teacher burnout.

 What is dance teacher burnout?

 In the 1970’s, the term ‘burnout’ was identified in professions that were committed to high morals and dedication, where employees often sacrificed themselves for the benefit of others.
 The teaching profession would have to be the posterchild for this, with its high levels of accountability, increased time commitment outside working hours and ongoing professional development obligations.